Arnoglossum atriplicifolium - PALE INDIAN PLANTAIN

 Deer/Rabbit Resistant: yes / yes

-Attracts Butterflies or Pollinators: doesn't attract too many pollinators, offers nectar and pollen to wasps, flies, and small bees.
-Host plant for larvae of lizard beetle (Languria bicolor), the larvae of a moth (Phyllocnistis insignis), are serpentine leaf-miners
+Attracts Butterflies or Pollinators: Doesn't attract too many pollinators, offers nectar and pollen to wasps, flies, and small bees.
+Host plant for larvae of lizard beetle (Languria bicolor), the larvae of a moth (Phyllocnistis insignis), and serpentine leaf-miners.

 Attracts Hummingbirds: no